timescale/docs/cloud/cloud-multi-node.md

 <highlight type="important">
 Multi-node in Timescale Cloud is an early access feature.
 If you'd like to use multi-node, first contact the Timescale customer support team to discuss your use case.
-The team can help you understand the trade-offs and whether it's a good fit for your needs.
+The team can help you understand if multi-node is a good fit for your needs.

-You can contact Support from Cloud Console by clicking `Support` in the main menu.
+You can contact Support from the Cloud Console by clicking `Support` in the main menu.
 </highlight>